ksimir/grpc-go-api/README.md

 export PROJECT_ID=$(gcloud config list project --format "value(core.project)")
 ```

+## Create a GKE cluster:
+Follow the procedure [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) to create a GKE cluster.
+Note: in order to have your GKE node talk to Cloud Spanner, you need to change the default access of the node pool to "Allow full access to all Cloud APIs".
+You will also need to grant Cloud Spanner Database User role to the service account used by the GKE nodes.

 ## Build Docker image using as parameters your own GCP project info:
 Update the below command with your own GCP Project ID as well as Cloud Spanner instance/database names.
 ```